Cybeni/og-docs/docs/full-documentation/gateway.md

     - The gameservice processes the action, calculates the next game state, and publishes an update event to the same NATS stream. (**also publishes the new state**)
     - The server’s Session has an open JetStream consumer that receives that update.
 6.	**Identify Game & Validate Metadata**
-    - The server receives the update message, picks the right GameUpdate class, and checks the round data.
+    - The server receives the update message, picks the right RoundUpdate class, and checks the round data.
 7.	**Call Platform Transactions (if needed)**
     - If the update says “Round Closed, user won X,” the server calls Platform to process the payout.
 8.	**Update Round State in Redis**